monokotech/CataractJustice-YNOnline/README.md

 # Game Server Setup
 ## Set your WebSocket port
 ```
-go into private/
+Go into private/
-open configuration.js
+Open configuration.js
-edit 'port' field of global.config object
+Edit 'port' field of global.config object
-set 'https' to 'true' if you want to use https
+Set 'https' to 'true' if you want to use https
-set key and cert paths for https
+Set key and cert paths (for https)
-put you games with generated gencache to private/public/play/games/ folder
+Put you games to private/public/play/games/ folder
+Run gencache in game folders (can be found here https://easyrpg.org/player/guide/webplayer/)
 ```
 ## Start your game server
 ```
 Use 'node YNOnline.js' to start game server
 ```

 # Client setup

 ## Set your WebSocket url
 ```
-go into public/scripts/
+Go into public/scripts/
-open ynonline.js
+Open ynonline.js
-edit 'WSAddress'
+Edit 'WSAddress' to be the server you want your client to connect to
 ```